 We think this recipe will do the trick to prove them wrong.
 It's one we used to make at our farmer's market stands, the smell wafting along paths to beckon hungry bellies.
 Many folks who thought they hated mushrooms turned into weekly customers after trying the delectable caramelized morsels.
 This oyster mushroom recipe is also a simple and delicious way to use mushrooms harvested from one of our 'Spray and Grow' Kits!
 Try this and anyone will realize that mushrooms are a satisfying burst of umami and add add a special savory element to the rest of a meal.

-Converting a mushroom hater into a mushroom enthusiast is easy when you give them a fork full of properly cooked Oyster mushrooms.
-The main trick is to not to undercook the mushrooms and to make sure you salt them generously.
-Oyster mushrooms like long and slow heat and taste best when crisped slightly.
+Converting a mushroom hater into a mushroom enthusiast is easy when you give them a fork full of properly cooked oyster mushrooms.
+The main trick is to not undercook the mushrooms and to salt them generously to help sweat some of their liquids out.
+Oyster mushrooms like long and low heat and taste best when crisped slightly.

+To adapt this recipe for a lactose-free or vegan diet: substitute heavy cream for coconut cream, coconut milk, or vegetable broth and substitute butter for ghee or coconut oil.
 You can also amend the recipe by adding 1/2 cup of dry white wine when you add the garlic or by adding 1 Tbs of madeira when you deglaze the pan.
-Rosemary, sage, parsley, or lovage all make fine substitutions or additions to the thyme.
+Rosemary, sage, parsley, or lovage all make good substitutions or additions to thyme.